Making Neem Oil Soap - Recipes

-- 200 grams water (yes, grams, not ml.
+- 200 grams water (Yes, grams, not ml or ounces.
 You should weigh your water.
 Measuring jugs are far too inaccurate.)

 This neem oil soap recipe is actually a recipe for a neem shampoo, but a solid one.
 A neem oil shampoo bar, so to say.
 You can use it daily.
 It is mild and good for all hair types.
 It leaves your hair shiny and strong, and if you have kids you'll be glad to know that it should also prevent head lice infestation.